neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 !media pebble_1.png
   id=pebble_1
-  caption=Flow domain outside pebble (gray).
+  caption=NekRS flow domain.
 Sidesets in the fluid domain are colored on the right. style=width:30%;margin-left:auto;margin-right:auto;halign:center

-NekRS shall solve for laminar flow over this pebble; the Reynolds number is $Re=50$.
+NekRS shall solve for laminar flow over this pebble; the Reynolds number is $Re=50$ and the Prandtl number is $Pr=0.7$.
 We will also apply a uniform heat flux on the pebble surface.
-In the [conjugate heat transfer tutorials](tutorials/cht.md), this heat flux will be replaced by coupling to MOOSE.
+In the [conjugate heat transfer tutorials](tutorials/cht.md), this heat flux will later be replaced by coupling to MOOSE.

 At a minimum, the NekRS model will constitute the following files: